CordlessCoder/AoCopt/README.md

 The harness will execute the steps defined by the solution in this order:\
 `build -> pre_hook -> execute -> post_hook -> clean(if enabled with the -c CLI flag)`

+The task input will be provided into the stdin of the solution, followed by EOF.
+The solution needs to output two things: The result, and its runtime in nanoseconds as an integer.\
+A regex pattern will be used to extract both the result and the runtime using the first capture group.\
+That regex pattern can be changed per-solution.
+See the `result_regex` and `time_regex` solution configuration values.

 #### Global values

 |               key | type    | default   | meaning                                                                         |